Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Results

-As expected, the performance of \codename depends on the LLM, and InstructGPT underperforms ChatGPT on most tasks.
-However, we show that by using ChatGPT just as {\bf the initialization model}~$LLM_1$ to bootstrap InstructGPT as $LLM_2$ in prompt optimization through \codename, we can improve performance over InstructGPT alone by 2--71 points and achieve competitive or even better performance than ChatGPT alone on four of the five tasks.
-We show in the appendix why that is: while InstructGPT can follow a given recipe and even be used for recombining and evolving them, it cannot create useful and diverse initial solutions in a zero-shot manner.
-However, through \codename, we can use ChatGPT to ``teach'' InstructGPT the basic strategies for solving the training problems, which are then recombined and evolved by InstructGPT into excellent CoT prompts for InstructGPT alone.
+\looseness=-1 Comparing the performance of \codename on different LLMs, we observe that InstructGPT underperforms ChatGPT on most tasks.
+However, we show that by using ChatGPT just as the initialization model~$LLM_1$ to bootstrap InstructGPT as $LLM_2$ in \codename, we can improve performance over InstructGPT alone by 5--71 points and achieve competitive or even better performance than ChatGPT alone on two of the five tasks.
+We show in the Appendix why that is: while InstructGPT can follow a given recipe and even be used for recombining and evolving them, it is less capable of generating diverse initial solutions in a zero-shot manner.
+However, through \codename, we can use ChatGPT to ``teach'' InstructGPT diverse strategies for solving the training problems, which are then recombined and evolved by InstructGPT into better CoT prompts for itself.

+\looseness=-1 Furthermore, Table~\ref{tab:additional_results} shows the performance of \codename against zero-shot, few-shot and CoT prompting~(all using ChatGPT) on the remaining~15 tasks.\footnote{Based on the main results in Table~\ref{tab:main_results}, CoT+SC and Auto-CoT are more complicated than CoT but only slightly improves over CoT.
+Thus, we select CoT as a baseline here.} \codename still outperforms zero-shot and few-shot prompting consistently and substantially by 14-15 points on average.
+Compared with CoT, \codename achieves better performance on 11 out of 15 tasks.
+On average, \codename outperforms CoT by +8.2 points.
+Interestingly, on tasks where CoT even underperforms zero-shot prompting, such as Movie Recommendation, Salient Translation Error Detection, and Word Sorting, \codename still improves over zero-shot prompting by large margins.
+This suggests that not all CoT recipes improve model performance, and some may even lead to degradation.
+This further emphasizes the need for algorithms like \codename for discovering and optimizing the CoT prompt to best exploit and compare LLMs.

-Finally, our results demonstrate that \codename achieves up to~+17 point improvement over the previous state-of-the-art human-written CoT prompts~\citep{suzgun2022challenging}.
-These findings highlight the potential of \codename as a powerful method for automating CoT prompting and combining the strengths of different LLMs to achieve better performance on a wide range of tasks.
+Overall, these findings highlight the potential of \codename as a powerful method for automating CoT prompting on a wide range of tasks.